 But let’s start with the basics.
 What exactly is ras el hanout made from?

 Ras el hanout is the name given to the major spice mix prevalent in North African cooking.
-Due to the popularity of Moroccan cuisine and of Morocco as a tourist destination, you’re probably more likely to know this spice blend as Moroccan spices.
+Due to the popularity of Moroccan foods and of Morocco as a tourist destination, you’re probably more likely to know this spice blend as Moroccan spices.
 In reality, though, it’s a vital ingredient in dishes from Tunisia and Algeria, as well as Morocco.

 The name ras el hanout translates into English as ‘Head of the Shop’ because traditionally, ras el hanout ingredients would be the best spices that a spice seller could offer.
 The spice mix would be the finest quality, the best of the best!